 Honda Fit / Jazz (2015–2020) Review: Fuel Economy, Reliability, and Ownership Costs

-Silver Honda Fit (Honda Jazz) 2015–2020 model parked on a road, front three-quarter view showing exterior design and headlights.
+Honda Fit (Honda Jazz) compact hatchback parked outdoors, front three-quarter view

 But is it really as good as people say?
 Let’s take a closer look.